hobbyquaker/dna-monitor/README.md

 ![Screenshot](screenshot.png "Screenshot")

-This tool can't - and will never - replace the Escribe software, it's just the device-monitoring part and still work in progress.
+This tool can't - and will never - replace the Escribe software, it's just the device-monitoring part.

 ### Download